thieu1995/MetaSklearn/README.md

 ## 📋 Parameters - Variable Types in MetaSearchCV.
 How to choose them?

-This section explains how to use different types of variables from the `Mealpy` library when defining hyperparameter search spaces for `MetaSearchCV`.
+This section explains how to use different types of variables from the `MetaSearchCV` library when defining hyperparameter search spaces.
 Each variable type is suitable for different kinds of optimization parameters.

 #### 1. `IntegerVar` – Integer Variable
 ```python